-South London Legal Partnership: this is a cost-sharing arrangement with the LB Richmond, LB Sutton, RB Kingston and LB Wandsworth.
-Merton administers the service and recharges the other authorities with their share of the cost.
+South London Legal Partnership: this is a cost-sharing arrangement with the London Borough of Richmond, London Borough of Sutton, the Royal Borough of Kingston-Upon-Thames and London Borough of Wandsworth.
+The London Borough of Merton administers the service and recharges the other authorities with their share of the cost.